alejandroerickson/alejandroerickson.github.io/about.md

 **How can an organization prioritize millions of small to large maintenance expenditures over a 50-year period?**

-I am a Senior Software Developer at [Copperleaf Technologies](http://www.copperleaf.com/) in Vancouver, Canada, for Copperleaf's C55 product.
+I am a Senior Software Developer and Researcher at [Copperleaf Technologies](http://www.copperleaf.com/) in Vancouver, Canada, for Copperleaf's C55 product.
 I work primarily with C#, Oracle, and Python.
 C55 is Copperleaf's core enterprise product: Premium software that empowers large-scale organizations with **Decision Analytics for Asset Investment Planning and Management**.

-I am also involved with Research and Development on Decision Analytics.
-We provide solutions that are critical to the effective and safe operation of large infrastructure and utility companies.
-For example, How can an organization prioritize millions of small to large maintenance expenditures over a 50-year period? and, **How should an organization quantify and mitigate risk?** Such questions must be answered, and the solutions rolled into Copperleaf's software products.
+Copperleaf provides solutions that are critical to the effective and safe operation of large infrastructure and utility companies.
+For example: How can an organization prioritize millions of small to large maintenance expenditures over a 50-year period?
+How should an organization quantify and mitigate risk?
+I develop innovative solutions to such problems with team of developers, designers, and product managers, and then transform those solutions into software products.

+I also make stuff, occasionally.

 <iframe width="320" height="180" src="https://www.youtube.com/embed/2WtyMP1n5Js" frameborder="0" allowfullscreen></iframe>
 <iframe width="320" height="180" src="https://www.youtube.com/embed/Td-OMIzv3Ns" frameborder="0" allowfullscreen></iframe>